PostHog/posthog.com/contents/blog/open-source-eating-saas.md

 hideAnchor: true
 ---

+Software-as-a-Service (SaaS) fatigue is real.

-Open source has several key advantages of traditional Software-As-A-Service (SaaS) business models.
-We think most companies building software will launch this way in the future.
+Open source has several key advantages, which make B2B SaaS companies look and feel traditional.

+Here's why most companies building B2B software with technical users will launch this way in the future.
-## It's far easier to build something useful

-### More people will try it out
+## More users, giving more feedback

 In the early days, startups are *ravenous* for feedback.
 It's the easiest way to build something that people want.
-It's very, very unlikely you'll hit the nail on the head with the first thing that you launch - it'll invariably need iteration or a complete pivot.
+It's very unlikely you'll hit the nail on the head with the first thing that you launch.

+How do you make it useful?
+User feedback and iteration.
+Perhaps even a pivot.

-You know those [generic looking launches](https://www.google.com/search?q=startup+one+page+template&rlz=1C5CHFA_enGB833GB833&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiT8a_yk6LrAhVZShUIHYpwAMcQ_AUoAXoECAwQAw&biw=1745&bih=1832)?
-E8ven if the product looks awesome, the thought of security issues with how your data is handled, or the service disappearing in a few months scare off many technical users.
+It has never been so easy to launch a SaaS product.
+That means there is an [ocean of generic-looking SaaS launches](https://www.google.com/search?q=startup+one+page+template&rlz=1C5CHFA_enGB833GB833&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiT8a_yk6LrAhVZShUIHYpwAMcQ_AUoAXoECAwQAw&biw=1745&bih=1832).
+Even if the products launched this way look useful, the thought of security issues with how your data is handled or the service disappearing in a few months, scare off many technical users.
+SaaS means new users have to be willing to give up time *and* their data in exchange for feedback.

-If your software is hosted only, then users have to be willing to give up some of their time *and* somewhere from a little to a lot of their data in exchange for feedback, as a minimum.
-The less stuff you have to ask for, the easier it is to get a yes.
-Open source means your users can self host if they want to, so now it's just a time thing.

-More usage means more feedback, especially when places like GitHub are *designed* for people to raise issues / feature requests.
+Following the open source route means you are building in a place like GitHub, which is *designed* for people to raise issues and submit feature requests.
 The vast majority of open source users already have a GitHub account and can just raise an issue.
 SaaS product feedback in the early days usually involves emails/phone calls/Slack groups.
 Open source has all of this available *and* their community of users are already used to leaving feedback in the repo.

-Just look at the YCombinator launches for open source to get a sense of what gets a good reception from the HackerNews community:

-*INSERT SOME DATA BASED ON LAUNCH HNS*
+It's tough to measure the advantages of this stuff, but taking YCombinator launches on HackerNews, we think this is why our own launch was the most upvoted from the [W20 batch](https://bestofshowhn.com/yc-w20).. and that's with a product at the time which was only 4 weeks old.
+Unsurprisingly, there are now a bunch of awesome OS projects in S20 with the same or more upvotes than us :)

-### Your work is public
+## Your work is public

 Goodbye hardcoding stuff.

+The complete visibility of your entire codebase is scary.
+But you get over it.
+Then you realize it *forces* you to do a much better job.
+It now becomes a strategic advantage to have nice code - not only can your own company get new engineers up and running fast, but you're more likely to build a healthy community if they can contribute easily.

+Added retention bonus: the best engineers generally don't like working on horrible code.

-It's easier to take pride in your work when it's completely visible.
-This can make shipping a little slower, but we've found this is outweighed by new developers finding the codebase much easier to get started with - let alone the value in proper documentation.
+Early on, this can make shipping a little slower, but we've found this is outweighed as a team working on your codebase can make sense of it much faster.

+As dumb as it sounds, it's also just more fun working transparently with users.
+It's a lot easier to be passionate about open source than SaaS.

+## More people want to work with you

+Life is fluid but open source gives a true sense of building something durable.
+It adds extra purpose to everyone's work automatically.

+People just want to work on something that will be [placed in a vault](https://archiveprogram.github.com/) in the Arctic, to last the next 1,000 years.

-## Building a better team
+This means a bigger and better hiring pipeline.

-Open source attracts more developers.

-Open source carries a sense of purpose automatically - it's pretty nifty being able to say anyone in the world is welcome to use or modify what you're working on, even if they've no money to spend.
-It's gratifying to be offering something for free that lots of people can find useful.
+It's nifty being able to say anyone in the world is welcome to use or modify what you're working on, even if they have no money to spend.
+It's gratifying to be offering something for free, *forever*, that lots of people can find useful.

-I mean, people just want to work on something that will be [placed in a vault](https://archiveprogram.github.com/) in the Arctic, to last the next 1,000 years.

 ## Big companies can use it

+Within weeks of launching the project, we had some of the world's biggest companies using (or trying to use, and giving feedback on what went wrong!) our code.

 If you've ever tried to sell software to huge organizations, it's typical to spend 1 to 12 months going through information security processes.
 Often these are due to concerns with sending data to your infrastructure.

-Open source means they can inspect the entire codebase and they can self deploy.
-Within weeks of starting to write the project we had some of the world's largest organizations using us.
+Open source means enterprises can inspect the entire codebase and they can self deploy.
+And you can always just provide your project as a hosted offering too in case that's easier.

 ## Your users are nicer to you

+Each bug becomes an opportunity to build goodwill.
+"Woah they fixed that bug so fast, I love them" is a thing.

-Open source software encourages trust with its users.
-After all, you can see exactly what the code is doing.
+Open source software builds trust with users.
+After all, you can see exactly what the code (and often, the team) is doing.

-We've found that developers are really willing to put up with bugs or problems with your codebase - as they are able to fix or fill in the gaps that you may have.
+When StartupSchool started using PostHog, a key reason they moved forward was that they were able to fix or fill in the gaps the project had.
+As we fixed these problems with them and built new stuff, the project got more useful for everyone.

 If your SaaS only company has lots of bugs, users have to wait for you to fix stuff.
+There's no sense they could do it themselves.

-Open source has a wonderful culture of developers filing bugs so they can alert you to problems you may not have found yourself, and as a project grows in popularity, many users will start fixing issues in a cool hive-mind like way!
+Open source has a wonderful culture of developers filing bugs so they can alert you to problems you may not have even found yourself, and as a project grows in popularity, many users will start fixing issues in a cool hive-mind like way!

 ## There's one proviso

 If this makes you think "heck, we better open source our thing", great.

 However, the advantages above won't all apply if it's something that developers don't care about.
 If it's a system that would only have interactions (whether day to day use or implementation) with non technical users, then you're out of luck.